folkertdev/reversible-debugger/report.md

 We have presented a debugger for the MicroOz language, and looked at its concepts and architecture.
 We have also mentioned the strengths and weaknesses of haskell as a language to implement such a tool, and the structure of haskell programs.

+The improvements over the original CaReDeb implementation include:

+* Haskell is closer to the theory than Java - which CaReDeb is written in.
+A type with disjoint cases needs several files in CaReDeb, only several lines here.
+Additionally, the Haskell compiler will check that all valid cases are handled

+    Mathematical abstractions, like monoids and functors, are available, making it easier to implement theoretical work going forward.

+* It is easy to define custom debugging operations.
+All these operations are state transformations, essentially functions of type
+`a -> a`, and thus we can use function composition to chain them.

+* The program state is just data.
+The program state is completely serialize able to JSON which we plan to use to visualize the debugger with a web application.

+    The above also means that the debugger state can be shared easily, as part of a paper or to share a tricky problem with a colleague.

+    Errors are also just data, making sure all possible error cases are handled.
+With some more design work, we can generate helpful errors to debug problems (see below).

 This project is already used to build implementations of theoretical ideas.
 Ideas for future work include: